Laverty home after crash in final Superbike race

 Eugene Laverty has arrived home in Portugal after sustaining pelvic and hip fractures in his final World Superbike race last month.

-The Northern Irish rider, 36, sustained a broken right hip as well as fractures of the sacrum and pelvis.
+The Northern Irish rider, 36, sustained a broken hip at Phillip Island, as well as fractures of the sacrum and pelvis.

 Having been discharged from hospital after four days, Laverty had to return for further treatment after internal bleeding but is now recovering well.